Emory-HITI/Niffler/README.md

 * png-extraction: Converts a set of DICOM images into png images, extract metadata in a privacy-preserving manner.

+* scripts: The scripts to enable ML Algorithm containers.

+* main: The Application Layer, developed in Java

 ## Developing Niffler

-Niffler core is built with Python3.
-The scanner utilization tool in the Application layer is built in Java and the individual scripts are developed in Javascript.
+Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python3.
+The scanner utilization tool in the Application layer is built in Java and the scripts are developed in Javascript.

 To develop the Niffler core, first, install the dependencies.